Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 3. A specialty in baby alpaca .

-Gray suit jacket
+Grey suit jacket

 I'll be blunt: I love Ferla.

-And that’s where… the first problem arises!
+And that's where... the first problem comes in!

 houses roof trees

-On the other hand, at Ferla, none of that
+On the other hand, at Ferla, none of that.

-It's all the more surprising for such an old company, with world-famous archives, which must have a ton of stuff to tell, and whose creativity is unrivaled (I'll come back to this point in a moment).
+This is all the more surprising for such an old company, with world-famous archives, which must have a ton of stuff to tell, and whose creativity is unrivaled (I'll come back to this point in a moment).

 A SMALL FAMILY BUSINESS WITH A CENTURY OF EXISTENCE

-spinning factory
+spinning mill

-Wool washing machine Italy
+Italian wool washing machine

 In my opinion, there are three points that make Ferla's positioning unique: